Applications are now closed for the #CommunityServicesRecoveryFund

 United Way of Greater Moncton and Southeastern NB Region is proud to be taking part in the Community Services Recovery Fund, a collaboration between United Way Centraide Canada, Canadian Red Cross, and Community Foundations of Canada to provide funding to Community Service Organizations, including non-profit organizations, Indigenous Governing Bodies, and Registered Charities located across Canada.
 The Community Services Recovery Fund responds to what charities and non-profits need right now and supports organizations as they adapt to the long-term impacts of the COVID-19 pandemic.

-We are now accepting #CommunityServicesRecoveryFund applications.
+#CommunityServicesRecoveryFund applications are now closed.
 With this funding provided by @ESDC_GC, we will support a broad and diverse range of charities and non-profits to adapt and modernize so they can better support recovery in their communities.
-Find out if your organization is eligible and how to apply: www.communityservicesrecoveryfund.ca

 For further information and assistance, please contact Paul Toner at firstname.lastname@example.org or (506) 858-8600